The Organ Loft

 Testimony That Convinced me God is Real

 The interior of the chapel was magnificent.
-Decorated and draped, padded and polished, hung with scarlet velvet.
+Decorated and draped, padded and polished, and hung with scarlet velvet.
 Walls, pews and pulpits were ornately carved.
 Brass candlesticks, tall as a man, reflected light from the chandeliers suspended over the central aisle.
 That too, was carpeted in red.
 The air was heavy with droning refrain issuing from the pipes of the massive organ.

 In the midst of this splendor, I sat alone, our tiny congregation of perhaps 25 spaced far out around me.
 Dad was always flustered with the way they scattered themselves like hard thrown jacks throughout the hall, almost as if they didn’t want to get too close to each other.
 Even on holidays when our numbers swelled, the sanctuary appeared empty.
 When hymns were sung, all that could really be heard was the organ itself.

 Perhaps it was the discrepancy between the grandeur of the chapel and the puny size and sound of our struggling congregation that set the scene.
 Or perhaps I had just come to the age of questioning.
 Anyway on that day I was looking for inconsistencies and challenging the existing norms.

 I was the pastor’s pre-teen daughter.
-I was in church all the time.
+I was in church every Sunday.
 I went through all the right motions and listened to lots of sermons.
 I guess that’s where it all started.
 Another sermon in our beautiful chapel.
 The preacher was a guest minister who told great stories.
 Normally I would have been all ears, but not today.
 Today I was bored.
 I acted like I was listening, but I was thinking about something else.
 Mom, in the organ loft, would have been horrified.
 I was asking myself a very important question.
 I wanted to know if God is real.